Skip to main content

 What is prebiotic fiber?

 So, what is the difference between fiber and prebiotic fiber?
-Both can be found in various fruits and vegetables and benefit our health.
+Fruits and vegetables include both.
 But there is a distinct difference.

-On the other hand, prebiotic fibers are fermentable fibers naturally found in fruits and vegetables.
-Gut bacteria selectively utilize prebiotic fibers to produce compounds such as short-chain fatty acids, which benefit the immune, hormonal and nervous systems.
-[1]
+Prebiotic fiber is soluble fiber which gut bacteria selectively utilize to produce compounds such as short-chain fatty acids, which benefit the immune, hormonal and nervous systems.

 Examples of prebiotic soluble, fermentable fibers